< Go to Backpacking Sleeping Bags

 The North Face Cat's Meow Review

-Cons: Packed size isn't good, included compression sack is a little big, interior fabric feels ok, is not quite as cozy as other options
+Cons: Packed size, included compression sack is a little big, interior fabric feels ok, is not quite as cozy as other options

 Our Analysis and Hands-on Test Results